 Dr. Darden at his peak.

 Confronting all of these facts (among many others) contributed to convincing me that I was foolish to continue eating and promoting a very high protein, high fat, low carbohydrate hypercarnivore diet.
-I upgraded to eating meats and nutrient-dense sweets, which relieved me of muscle cramping due to potassium deficiency, and has resulted in a great improvement in my psoriasis, my disposition, and my physical performance, among other things.
+I upgraded to eating nutrient-dense sweets, which relieved me of muscle cramping due to potassium deficiency, and has resulted in a great improvement in my psoriasis, my disposition, and my physical performance, among other things.

 1. Food and Nutrition Board, National Academy of Sciences.
 Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 National Academies Press, 2005.
 Pages 275-6. <https://www.nap.edu/read/10490/chapter/8?term=carbohydrate+requirement#275>